AP-Skill-Development-Corporation/GIST-AIML-2A/README.md

   - Url creation and dynamic url mapping
   - Dynamic url mapping with single and n parameters with sample examples on each
   - Interface between urls and views
-  - Httpresponse with string,html tags,inline css,internal css and javascript with sample example on each
+  - HttpResponse with string,html tags,inline css,internal css and javascript with sample examples on each
   - Template creation and Interface between controllers and template
   - Data rendering from controllers to templates